taskfreak/tfwp/readme.txt

 10. Settings

 == Changelog ==

+= 1.0.12 =
+Bug fix for multisite setup.

 = 1.0.11 =
 Replaced the "Show/Hide History" link by an icon for better compatibility with the 2014 theme.